This post is also available in: हिन्दी (Hindi)

 Road traffic accident accounting for 60% of injuries,

 Physical violence is seen in 10% of cases.

 Alcohol involvement has been found to be a significant common factor amongst cases of TBI, seen present among 15%-20% cases at the time of injury.

 The head injury or traumatic brain injury is caused by a sudden blow or impact caused by striking of a penetrating or blunt but usually hard object to head or vice versa.
-It is also caused by striking of the brain against the covering of bony walls, often in the opposite direction of the force called a counterblow or counter-coup injury.
+Causes of head injury is happen by striking of the brain against the covering of bony walls, often in the opposite direction of the force called a counterblow or counter-coup injury.
 Sometimes, the TBI is also associated with the fracture of the skull bone.